keichi/keichi.dev/content/_index.md

     - joinLines
 ---

+I am currently an assistant professor at Nara Institute of Science and Technology (NAIST).
 I received my Ph.D. in Information Science in 2019 at Osaka University, where I worked under the supervision of [Prof. Shinji Shimojo](https://sites.google.com/site/sshimojo/) and [Assoc.
 Prof. Susumu